 NALC Health Benefits Home Health Care in SW Fort Worth/Burleson, TX

-The NALC Health Benefit Plan is a federal employee health benefits program offered exclusively to active and retired United States Postal Service employees and their eligible dependents through the Federal Employees Health Benefits (FEHB) Program.
-With a nationwide network and a strong track record of covering home health services, NALC is one of the more generous federal plans when it comes to post-acute and skilled home care coverage.
+The NALC Health Benefit Plan is a federal employee health benefits program offered exclusively to active and retired United States Postal Service employees and their eligible dependents.
+It is administered through the Federal Employees Health Benefits (FEHB) Program and has a strong track record of covering post-acute and skilled home health services.

-NALC members enrolled in the High Option, Value Plan, or CDHP plan options generally have access to home health care benefits, though specific cost-sharing, out-of-pocket maximums, and prior authorization requirements vary by plan option.
-Members are encouraged to verify their specific benefit tier before scheduling services.
-The plan is administered with the goal of keeping members healthy and independent at home, which aligns directly with the kind of care BrightStar Care of Burleson provides every day across SW Fort Worth and surrounding communities.
+NALC members enrolled in the High Option, Value Plan, or Consumer Driven Health Plan (CDHP) generally have access to home health care benefits.
+Specific cost-sharing amounts, out-of-pocket maximums, and prior authorization requirements vary by plan option.
+Members should verify their benefit tier before scheduling services.

-- Coverage for skilled nursing visits ordered by a physician
+- Skilled nursing visits ordered by a physician

-- Benefits for physical, occupational, and speech therapy at home
+- Physical, occupational, and speech therapy at home

-- Defined annual out-of-pocket maximums that protect members from catastrophic costs
+- Annual out-of-pocket maximums that protect members from catastrophic costs

-- In-network benefit levels that significantly reduce member cost-sharing when an accredited, participating provider is used
+- Reduced cost-sharing when an accredited, participating provider is used

-NALC Health Benefits covers a range of home health services when those services are deemed medically necessary and ordered by a treating physician.
-For families weighing whether home care is financially accessible, understanding exactly what falls within the covered benefit is an important first step.
+NALC Health Benefits covers a range of home health services when those services are medically necessary and ordered by a treating physician.
+Understanding exactly what falls within the covered benefit is an important first step for any family weighing whether home care is financially accessible under this plan.

 Skilled Nursing Care at Home